lambdaclass/mirra_backend/README.md

 For more information, you can read its [documentation](apps/arena/README.md)

 ### Game Client
-This project is a representation of the arena using simple 2D shapes and polygons that interact with each other.
+This app is a representation of the arena using simple 2D shapes and polygons that interact with each other.
 This provides a developer-friendly way to understand what is happening.

-For now, this client is only connected with the Arena project, but it could be integrated with any other application.
+For now, this client is only connected to the Arena app, but it could be integrated with any other application.

-To run this project individually, you can use the following commands:
+To run this app individually, you can use the following commands:

 ```
 cd apps/game_client/